-Alliums flower in that surprisingly "bald patch" in May when everything else is about to burst into flower but has not quite made it yet.
-That makes them valuable anyway, but they are also have some of the most strikingly architectural flowers you can grow in the UK.
-Add to that the fact that they are easy and it is hard to understand why they are not more widely used.
-It may be because people believe that as members of the onion family p[eople think they smell of onions.
-Well, we have half a dozen different varieties from our range of alliums for sale in our relatively small garden at home and they have multiplied over the years, so we can have better than 100 in flower at once.
-If you get close there is a faint oniony smell, but most are tall and set back inthe borders and so it is simply not noticeable.
+Alliums flower in that "bald patch" in May right before everything else bursts into flower.
+They are also some of the most strikingly architectural flowers you can grow in the UK, and so easy to grow.
+As members of the onion family, you might think that they whiff a bit.
+Well, we have half a dozen different varieties from our range of alliums in our relatively small garden at home, and they have multiplied over the years, so we can have better than 100 in flower at once.
+If you stand directly over them, there is a faint oniony smell, but most are tall and set back in the borders, so it is simply not noticeable.
 Even by a wife who has a nose like a bloodhound!
 Having said which, the scent is enough to help deter pests such as aphids which depend far more on smell than we do.

 They are all pretty good.
 But it might help if you look at the choices like this:

 The three above will be fine at the back of a wide border where you have taller subjects.
 Otherwise, for height use Red Mohican (red) or and Allium Silver Spring (mainly white with a little purple).
 At the front of the border the shorter but huge flowered metallic blue Allium Christophii looks fantastic.

 The standout performer in grassy areas is Allium hollandicum Afflatuense which will also stand a little shade.
 In woodland, especially where the soil is moist, then Sicilian Honey Garlic is the allium of choice.